pauloserrafh/buildroot-examples/README.md

 cd -
 ```

-# Building on buildroot's tree
+# Build
+There are two approaches one can use when building a Linux system with Buildroot.
+[Its manual](https://buildroot.org/downloads/manual/manual.html#customize-dir-structure) makes it clear that both options are valid and it is up to the user to chose the one which suits better its needs.

+Both approaches assume the current directory is the root directory for this repository and [setup](#setup-environment) was done as described on previous step.

+- [Building with package inside Buildroot's tree](#build-with-packge-inside-buildroots-tree) is (IMO) the simplest form of adding a custom package to be compiled with Buildroot.
+This means cloning, copying or downloading Buildroot's source code and change its content to add the desired package, opposed to what is done when [building using a package from outside BR's tree](#build-with-package-outside-buildroots-tree).

+- [Building using a package outside Buildroot's tree](#build-with-package-outside-buildroots-tree) means to have a custom package added to buildroot but do not need to change any folder inside Buildroot source itself, as opposed to what is done when [building with a custom package inside BR's tree](#build-with-packge-inside-buildroots-tree).
+This method is presented on [Buildroot's manual section 9.2](https://buildroot.org/downloads/manual/manual.html#outside-br-custom).

+## Build with packge inside Buildroot's tree
-1. Copy the directory `package/simon-game/` into `buildroot/package`:
+1. Copy the directory `package/simon-game/` into `buildroot/package`.
 ```bash
 cp -r package/simon-game/ buildroot/package/
 ```

-2. Move into the `buildroot/` directory:
+2. Move into the `buildroot/` directory.
 ```bash
 cd buildroot
 ```

 3. Edit the file `package/Config.in`, adding `source "package/simon-game/Config.in"` under the `menu "Games"` list.

-4. Create the base configurations:
+4. Create the base configuration for qemu.
 ```bash
 make qemu_x86_64_defconfig
 ```

-5. Open the interactive menu to configure the custom options:
+5. Open the interactive menu to configure the custom options.
 ```bash
 make menuconfig
 ```